ard3924/gita-svelte-assignment/README.md

 5. Commit your changes: `git commit -am 'Add some feature'`
 6. Push to the branch: `git push origin feature/your-feature-name`
 7. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Inspired by the timeless wisdom of the Bhagavad Gita
-- Built with modern web technologies for accessibility and performance
-- Designed to make spiritual literature more approachable in the digital age

----

-**Note**: This application is currently in development.
-Some features like chapter content viewing and admin functionality are still being implemented.